opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param dstpt: The second input 3D point set.

     :param out: Output 3D affine transformation matrix  :math:`3 \times 4` .

     :param outliers: Output vector indicating which points are outliers.

     :param ransacThreshold: Maximum reprojection error in the RANSAC algorithm to consider a point as an inlier.

-    :param confidence: Confidence level, between 0 and 1, to estimate a matrix.??
+    :param confidence: The confidence level, between 0 and 1, that the estimated transformation will have.
+Anything between 0.95 and 0.99 is usually good enough.
+Too close to 1 values can slow down the estimation too much, lower than 0.8-0.9 confidence values can result in an incorrectly estimated transformation.

 The function estimates an optimal 3D affine transformation between two 3D point sets using the RANSAC algorithm.